-View our GIS Interactive Map to see currently regulated Ordinance No. 458 floodplains within Riverside County.
+View our GIS Floodplain Viewer map to see current designated floodplains within Riverside County.

 Within unincorporated Riverside County, County Ordinance No. 458 regulates three types of Special Flood Hazard Areas (SFHA): FEMA, DWR Awareness Maps and Special Studies.
 Floodplain Delineation studies identify land areas (floodplains) subject to inundation by a flood that has a one-percent probability of being equaled or exceeded in any given year, also known as a 100-year flood.
 Any development in a regulated flood hazard area (floodplain) must meet the requirements of local, state and federal regulations.